wp-plugins/lightbox-plus/tags/1.5.2/readme.txt

 == Road Map ==

-1. Add enhanced features for use with NextGEN Gallery and WordPress built in gallery.
+1. Attempt to add enhanced features for use with and WordPress' built in gallery.
+2. Class based option - can be set to work with all images or just selected images.
+3. Add languages for which I have completed translations.
-2. Solicit and implement language translations
+4. Solicit and implement additional language translations.

 == Special Thanks ==